+NUTRITION INFORMATION

-NUTRITION INFORMATION Servings per package: (insert number of servings) Serving size: g (or ml. or other units as appropriate)
+Servings per package: (insert number of servings) Serving size: g (or mL or other units as appropriate)

-Serving size. g (or mic or Quantity per Serving Quantity per 100g (or 100mL)
+Quantity per Serving Quantity per 100g (or 100mL)

 Energy kJ (Cal) kJ (Cal)

 Protein g g

 Fat, total g g

-saturated g g
+- saturated g g

 Carbohydrate g g

 sugars g g

 Sodium mg (mmol) mg (mmol)

-(insert any other g, mg, μg (or other g, mg, μg (or other
+(insert any other nutrient or biologically g, mg, μg (or other units as g, mg, μg (or other units as

-nutrient or biologically units as units as

 active substance to be declared) appropriate) appropriate)

-Labeling Requirements for Food Produced Using Gene Technology

-Genetically engineered ingredients and foods can only be sold in New Zealand if they have been assessed for safety and approved by FSANZ.
+Labeling Requirements for Food Produced Using Gene Technology been assessed for safety and approved by FSANZ.
 New Zealand and Australia have one of the most comprehensive labeling regimes for genetically engineered (GE) foods in the world.
 Wherever a GE ingredient, additive or processing aid is present in the final food, the food must be labeled.
 A typical ingredient list for a food containing a GE ingredient is as follows: